 Other Arkansas Resources

-Arkansas Department of Human Services–Division of Behavioral Health Services
+Arkansas Department of Human Services–Division of Aging, Adult and Behavioral Health Services

 Arkansas 211 – 2-1-1 is a free referral and information helpline that connects people to a wide range of health and human services, 24 hours a day, 7 days a week.
 To contact 2-1-1 in any state, including Arkansas, simply dial the numbers 2-1-1 from any phone.